trivanhobby/redbutton/README.md

   - Review past entries to track patterns
   - AI-assisted journaling with templates and polishing
   - Auto-save as you type
+  - Smooth animations for a modern user experience

 - **Calendar & Stats**: Visualize your emotional patterns
   - Calendar view with color-coded emotional states
   - Statistics on emotion frequency and distribution
+  - Interactive charts and visualizations

-- **Goals**: Set and track personal goals
+- **Goals & Initiatives**: Set and track personal goals
-  - Goals provide context for AI suggestions
+  - Organized with predefined "Work" and "Life" categories
+  - Create custom goals with descriptions
+  - Add initiatives (sub-tasks) to each goal
+  - Track progress with check-ins
-  - Mark goals as complete as you achieve them
+  - Mark goals and initiatives as complete
+  - Sleek, animated UI for adding and managing goals

 - **Settings**: Customize your experience
   - Add custom emotions with emojis
+  - Toggle between light and dark themes
   - Enable/disable AI suggestions
   - Set your OpenAI API key for personalized suggestions